 Ancestor of the Pencil Skirts: The Hobble Skirt

 Around 1880, the so called hobble skirt came into fashion.
 These skirts had long and very narrow hem lines and therefore significantly impeded the wearer’s stride.
 Women weren’t able to do long and elegant steps, instead they were only able to foot it, and when they were in a hurry, their gait looked like they were hobbling, therefore the name hobble skirt.
 So it’s no wonder that this skirt wasn’t en vogue for a very long time.
 In 1910, however, the hobble skirt came back into fashion for another short period.
 Especially the French fashion designer Paul Pioret, but also some others, showed the hobble skirt in their collections.
 According to reports from this time, the hobble skirt was responsible for several accidents, as women had problems with climbing stairs of entering a car or carriage.

 Luckily, the hobble skirt didn’t survive the First World War.
 As many women worked in factories during war, they needed comfortable clothes which ensured freedom of movement.
-(If you are interested in the fashion of the 1940, I recommend this blogpost.)
+Until the late 1940s, the tight skirt didn’t came back into fashion.

 Christian Dior’s New Look and the Pencil Skirt

 Two years after the end of World War II, in 1947, Christian Dior showed his new collection in Paris.
 After all these hard war years of deprivations, he used almost obscene amounts of fabrics.
 Furthermore, his focus was on enhancing a woman’s curves.
 His two prefered silhouettes were the tulip and hourglass shape.
 Newspapers called his style “New Look”.
 Part of his collection was a navy blue suit consisting of a peplum jacket with pockets at the chest and a very slim fitted pencil skirt, that perfectly enhanced the hourglass silhouette.

 Coco Chanel’s Pencil Skirt